American Psycho (film): Reception

-Rolling Stone's Peter Travers wrote: "Whenever Harron digs beneath the glitzy surface in search of feelings that haven't been desensitized, the horrific and hilarious American Psycho can still strike a raw nerve".
-In a somewhat positive review for Slate magazine, David Edelstein noted the toned-down brutality and sexual content in comparison to the novel and wrote that the moment where Bateman spares his secretary is when "this one-dimensional film blossoms like a flower".
+Rolling Stone's Peter Travers compared the film favorably to its source material, noting that Harron "responded to the satiric rather than the slasher elements" of the book, resulting in "an uneven movie that nonetheless bristles with stinging wit and exerts a perverse fascination".
+In a review for Slate magazine, David Edelstein also noted the toned-down brutality and sexual content in comparison to the novel and wrote that the moment where Bateman spares his secretary is when "this one-dimensional film blossoms like a flower".
 Owen Gleiberman gave the film an "A−" rating, writing for Entertainment Weekly: "By treating the book as raw material for an exuberantly perverse exercise in '80s Nostalgia, Harron recasts the go-go years as a template for the casually brainwashing-consumer/fashion/image culture that emerged from them.
 She has made a movie that is really a parable of today".
 Time magazine's Richard Corliss wrote that "Harron and co-screenwriter Guinevere Turner do understand the book, and they want their film to be understood as a period comedy of manners".
 A.O.
 Scott (also from The New York Times) praised the film as well.

 Bloody Disgusting ranked the film at No. 19 in its list of the "Top 20 Horror Films of the Decade", with the article praising "Christian Bale's disturbing/darkly hilarious turn as serial killer/Manhattan businessman Patrick Bateman, a role that in hindsight couldn't have been played by any other actor. ...
-At its best, the film reflects our own narcissism, and the shallow American culture it was spawned from, with piercing effectiveness.
+At its best, the film reflects our own narcissism and the shallow American culture it was spawned from, with piercing effectiveness.
 Much of the credit for this can go to director Mary Harron, whose off-kilter tendencies are a good complement to Ellis's unique style".